HAVE YOU SEEN EDDIE?

 I might then show some examples of how the root note is used say in finger-picking or flat-picking to enhance the sounding of an E chord.
 I would move on and apply the same ideas to the A and D chords.

 Doing this thoroughly might take the best part of a whole lesson with some students.
-But this is teaching time well invested because the student will then assimilate this knowledge in a way that not only means you won't have to repeat the lesson later, but their level of certainty and confidence with the knowledge means that subsequent steps like learning scale notes etc. will be that much easier to teach as well.
+But this is teaching time well invested because the student will then assimilate this knowledge in a way that not only means you won't have to repeat the lesson later, but their level of certainty and confidence with the knowledge will ensure that subsequent steps like learning scale notes etc. will be that much easier to teach as well.

 This is the way to build strong foundations that mean that the rest of your students' progress is enhanced and your job as tutor is kept relatively simple!